Henrieta Delavrancea: Biography

-Henrieta Delavrancea was born on 19 October 1897 in Bucharest, Romania to Maria Lupaşcu and Barbu Ștefănescu Delavrancea Because her family was from the upper levels of society and her father was both a politician and a literary figure, Delavrancea grew up surrounded by noted members of Romanian society.
+Henrieta Delavrancea was born on 19 October 1897 in Bucharest, Kingdom of Romania to Maria Lupaşcu and Barbu Ștefănescu Delavrancea Because her family was from the upper levels of society and her father was both a politician and a literary figure, Delavrancea grew up surrounded by noted members of Romanian society.
 One of those early mentors was Ion Mincu, one of the best known Romanian architects and proponents of preservation of national identity in architecture.
 In 1913, she enrolled in the High School of Architecture, in a class of twenty, with only one other woman, Marioara Ioanovici.
 Though she was one of the first women admitted, she suspended her studies in 1916 because of the war.

 During World War I, she served as a nurse and married Emile Gibory in 1918.
 They lived briefly in Paris and then moved to the mountains, living in Nehoiu.
 After two years, they moved to the area of Penteleu, Romania, but in 1924, Delavrancea decided to return to her studies.
-In the 1926-1927 term, she graduated with a diploma and later on claimed to be the fourth female architect in the country after "Ada Zăgănescu, Virginia Andreescu and Mimi Friedman".
+In the 1926–1927 term, she graduated with a diploma and later on claimed to be the fourth female architect in the country after "Ada Zăgănescu, Virginia Andreescu and Mimi Friedman".
 This may or may not be accurate, as the Romanian Architects' Society had six female registrants in 1924: Maria Cotescu, Irineu Maria Friedman, Virginia Andreescu Haret, Maria Hogas, Antonetta Ioanovici and Ada Zăgănescu.
 On the other hand, Delavrancea designed her first home, called the "German House", in 1921, before she finished school, while living in Nehoiu.
 She also might have confused the names, as Zăgănescu studied privately with Ion Mincu and is acknowledged as the first practicing female architect, Andreescu-Haret is recognized as the first graduate of the High School in 1919 and the first registered female architect, and Cotescu graduated from the High School of Architecture in Bucharest in 1922.